Fireworker20th/SPORTS/README.md

 2. The VO module consists of localization, point cloud map reconstruction, and the code for matching segmentation results.
 3. The SR module contains point-based rendering methods.

-The initially released code in this version constitutes the core components.
+The released code constitutes the core components.

 "Please refer to the code in `VPS/knet/att` for the core geometric information fusion module.
-Other aspects such as the dataset and overall framework environment configuration will be considered for release at a later stage."
+Please refer to [PVO](https://github.com/zju3dv/PVO)、[Video-K-Net](https://github.com/lxtGH/Video-K-Net)、 [READ](https://github.com/JOP-Lee/READ) for environment configuration and dataset processing."

 ## Acknowledgement